iDash3/tinywebserver/README.md

 - ml paper remakes: explain theory using infini, then code them up from scratch.
   - sam
   - ...

+- designed and built drones at 15

+- worked at VPS startup at 14

 still updating